At the entrance of the Val Casies valley there is the oldest castle of upper part of the Val Pusteria: Castel Monguelfo.

-Castel Monguelfo, also called Castel Welsperg or Welsberg, is undoubtedly a particular castle complex, known as “core castle”.
-One of the oldest parts is the high donjon, which has been constructed in 1126 AD.
-The brothers Schwikher and Otto of Welsperg had this castle built - the Lords of Welsperg were one of the most significant noble families of Tyrol.
-Due to their smart commercial activity and administrative work as well as their wedding politics they built up a fortune and increased their importance.
+Castel Monguelfo - “Schloss Welsperg” in German - is located above the eponymous village and is undoubtedly a particular castle complex, known as “core castle”.
+One of the oldest parts is the high donjon dating back to 1126 AD.
+The brothers Schwikher and Otto von Welsperg had this castle built - the Lords of Welsperg were one of the most significant noble families of Tyrol.
+Due to their smart commercial activity and administrative work as well as their wedding politics, they built up a fortune and increased their importance.

 from Monday to Friday from 10 am to 5 pm

 from Monday to Friday from 1.30 pm to 3.30 pm

 Thursdays from 1.30 pm to 3.30 pm

 Castle Festival and open day

 3.00 Euros, free for kids under 6 years

 2.00 Euros (children from 6 to 12 years, seniors over 65)